 Records Retention and Disposal

-WRaPT adhere to all Lancashire Care NHS Foundation Trust’s Information Governance policies and procedures.
-Consequently, data will be stored for a 12 month period as outlined in the NHS Records Management Code of Practice retention schedule.
+WRaPT adhere to all Lancashire and South Cumbria NHS Foundation Trust’s Information Governance policies and procedures.
+Consequently, data will be stored for a maximum 12 month period as outlined in the NHS Records Management Code of Practice retention schedule.
 Following the retention period the record will be confidentially destroyed.

 Protecting your data